Ivenyang/cocos-docs/manual/framework/native/scripting/javascript/jsb_manually/en.md

 #endif /* defined(__JSBManualBinding__XObject__) */
 ```

-The class's function is show you the callback function-**logAndCallBack**'s information after the class bound to JS.
+The class defines a constructor and a callback function.
+The second parameter of constructor is a function pointer, which point to callback function.

 ```
 XObject.cpp